ClockWingSoar/soveranzhong.github.io/_posts/2025-12-01-az104-microsoft-cloud-certification-practice-questions.md

 334. You need to enable Desired State Configuration for VM1 -- **Start VM1**

-335. You need to ensure that visitors are serviced by the same web server for each request -- **Session persistence to Client IP and protocol**
+335. You need to ensure that visitors are serviced by the same web server for each request -- **Session persistence to Client IP and protocol ** or **Session persistence to Client IP**

 336. You add an inbound security rule to NSG-Subnet1 that allows connections from the Any source to the *destination for port range 3389 and uses the TCP protocol.
 You remove NSG-VM1 from the network interface of VM1.